alexawesomecode/cowboy-game/README.md

   </h3>

   <p align="center">
- A capstone shooter game from Microverse</a>
+	A cowboy shooter game built with Phaser 3
     <br />

   </p>
 </p>

-## Project 'Cowboy Shooter Game'
+## Project

 A game project app built with Javascipt.
 This is part of the Javascript Curriculum of Microverse School.
 The goal behind this project is to build a shooter game with Phaser 3.
 The requirements are the ability to gain score, kills enemies, lo lose and get your score level saved to a leaderboard.
 Oh!
 And also to have fun!